Director of Farm Operations

 - Demonstrated understanding of sustainable and organic production

-- Experience with irrigation, farm equipment, and carpentry skills preferred
+- Experience with irrigation, basic farm tools/equipment, and basic mechanics/plumbing/carpentry skills

 - Strong organizational skills including: multi-tasking, prioritizing, planning, and effective time management